-If you press the right mouse button while in Select mode (modes are explained later in this chapter), a menu appears near the cursor.
-You may then choose from a number of frequently used commands that make sense at the time, usually regarding the object that you clicked on.
+If you press the right mouse button while in Select mode or Seltext mode (modes are explained later in this chapter), a small menu appears near the cursor.
+You may then choose from a number of frequently used commands that make sense at the time.
 For example, if you click the right mouse button on a figure, the menu contains features that apply to that figure.

-When you press the right mouse button while in any other mode, it serves as a shortcut method to return to Select mode.
+When you press the right mouse button while in any other mode, it serves as a shortcut method to return to Select mode (or Seltext mode if you used that mode last.)